 Target specific audience segments

 Figuring out the audience you are trying to reach is vital for Linkedin Ads to ensure the ads are most effective.
-The LinkedIn ads platform is unique because you can target based on what a person does professionally, including:
+The LinkedIn ads platform is unique because you can target your ads based on what a person does professionally, including:

 - Job title